sergiomor/draggable_mapper/README.md

 Markers can be configured to show different information:
 - Title only
-- Title with tooltip description on hover
 - Title with expandable description
 - Custom icon with tooltip description on hover
 - Custom icon with expandable description

-### Marker Icons

-You can upload custom icons for individual markers or set default icons through the module configuration.

 ## Extending the Module